alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Lower case for all except languages and initialisations.

 ### schools workforce

-No apostrophe as it’s an attributive noun.
+No apostrophe as it's an attributive noun.

 ### schoolwork

 One word.

 ### science and technical advice cell

 Lower case.